sburner/sburner/README.md

 - 👋 Hi, I’m @sburner
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning GO, solidity
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on blockchain tech
+- 💞️ I’m looking to learn more
 - 📫 How to reach me: msg me here

 <!---